-- Contact the CSL Safe Church Coordinator for registration information and note that the cost is borne by the CSL; - (2) Advise the CSL Safe Church Coordinator that they have completed the online training program; and - (3) For members of TEC whose dioceses utilize the Praesidium platform for their training and the log-in information and training requirements for the CSL is the same as for the local diocese, the CSL members will not be required to take the training multiple times.
+- a.
+Contact the CSL Safe Church Coordinator for registration information and note that the cost is borne by CSL; - b.
+Advise the CSL Safe Church Coordinator that they have completed the online training program; and - c.
+For members of TEC whose dioceses utilize the Praesidium platform for their training and the log-in information and training requirements for CSL is the same as for the local diocese, CSL members will not be required to take the training multiple times.
 CSL members who are not in TEC will continue to be required to take CSL Safe Church Training, in addition to whatever they are required to do in their own church.